MORTGAGE DEFAULT

 • At sometime, you may think of refinancing.
 Be careful of using this option.
 Remember, there are costs involved and usually higher interest rates, due to your situation.
 Refinancing an unaffordable amount of debt is one of the most tempting, yet risky steps you can take, when you have financial problems.
 Many refinancing loans will hurt you more than they help.
 Download and review the Refinancing Do's & Don'ts and 15 Simple Refinancing Rules.

-The Community Housing Resource Center is a registered 501(c)(3) non-profit agency and our Tax ID No. is 91-1641351.
+The Community Housing Resource Center is a HUD-approved, 501(c)(3) non-profit housing counseling agency.